chromecide/Flux-Node/lib/mixins/README.md

 Flux Singularity Mixins
 ---------

+At the moment, few of these are ready for any sort of use

 ### _blank

 A Blank template to create mixins from

 ### Child Nodes

-Adds capability of creating child nodes that can communicate as part of the Network
+Adds capability of creating child nodes that can communicate as part of the Event Network

 ### Discovery